rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 <h3 id="a-10">  ☑️ Step 10:  Editing the request response in <code>/server/server.js</code> </h3>

 In our request response section, we'll add a dictionary of [mime types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_Types).
-Then, in our response function, we'll respond with index.html, an asset, or the 404 page.
+Then, in our response function, we'll respond with index.html, an asset, or a 404 message.

 ```javascript
 ////  SECTION 2: Request response.